Skip to content

 --reverse-lookup Perform reverse DNS lookup sweep first to identify potential targets

---scan-type string Discovery scan type: TCP_SYN, TCP_ACK, ICMP_ECHO, ICMP_TIMESTAMP, ARP, or ICMP_ADDRESS_MASK (not needed for stealth mode) (default "ICMP_ECHO")
+--scan-type string Discovery scan type: TCP_SYN, ICMP_ECHO, ICMP_TIMESTAMP, ARP, or ICMP_ADDRESS_MASK (not needed for stealth mode) (default "ICMP_ECHO")

 --sleep int Sleep delay in seconds between hosts for stealth scan (stealth mode enabled when sleep > 0)